 Dara’s diverse professional background includes working in a number of different capacities in the hospitality sector in Cambodia as well as working with various organizations that support local youth through hospitality training and employment.
 His experience brings an optimal perspective as he focuses his efforts with EGBOK on creating and strengthening our partnerships with hospitality businesses in Cambodia, managing student employment and internships, and overseeing student hospitality training.
 He is also a ASEAN National Master Trainer in Food and Beverage Service certified by Ministry of Tourism.

 Dara holds a Master in Entrepreneurship Management and a Bachelor in Project Management and Community Development from Build Bright University in Cambodia.
 Dara is from Kompong Speu Province, Cambodia.

 Suon has worked in the Cambodian hospitality and tourism industry for over 10 years.
 Since 2007, he has also worked in the education field as a Khmer-English teacher.
 He brings his valuable hospitality and education experience to his role of Hospitality Trainer in EGBOK’s Education Department, where he leads our practical hospitality lessons and prepares the students for their internships and future careers.

-Suon is currently earning his degree in Sales and Marketing at USEA University in Siem Reap.
+Suon is currently earning his bachelor degree in English at Cambodia Mekong University in Siem Reap.
 He is originally from Banteay Meanchey Province.

 SOCIAL WORK SUPERVISOR / STUDENT SUPPORT SUPERVISOR